getappmap/vscode-appland/README.md

 # AppMap for Visual Studio Code

-AppMap Navie is AI-driven chat with a deep understanding of your code.
+AppMap Navie is an AI-driven chat with a deep understanding of your code.
 Build effective solutions using an intuitive chat interface and powerful code visualizations.
 Use AppMap's runtime tracing to improve the accuracy and depth of AI generation.